Leaf-Agriculture/docs/docs/operations_endpoints.md

 Posts/creates a new file in Leaf.
 The file must be sent as a zip.

-This endpoint accepts a .zip of operation files, detects which files are in the .zip, and returns the ID of the process, which can in turn be used to retrieve the ID's of the files being processed.
+This endpoint accepts a .zip of operation files, detects which files are in the .zip, and returns the ID of the batch, which can in turn be used to retrieve the ID's of the identified operation files.

 This endpoint receives two required URL parameters, a `leafUserId` and `provider`